Ruff Greens Information

 Of all of Ruff Green’s products, their core powdered supplement is their most popular.
 As we mentioned earlier, this powdered supplement is designed to be mixed with a dog’s normal diet but can be given at other times.

-The core ingredients of the supplement are grains like Rice Bran, Wheat, and Barley.
 As we mentioned earlier, these ingredients are sources of nutrition such as carbohydrates, plant-based protein, and fiber.
 However, given the small portion size, these values are not significant.

 However, outside of these grain ingredients, Ruff Greens contains several beneficial additions, including Flaxseed, Brewers Yeast, various powdered fruits and vegetables, as well as probiotics, and more.

-Flaxseed is a reliable plant-based source of the Omega 3 Fatty Acids and Brewers Yeast is a source of several notable vitamins and minerals such as the B Vitamins.
+Flaxseed is a reliable plant-based source of the Omega 3 Fatty Acids, and Brewers Yeast is a source of several notable vitamins and minerals such as the B Vitamins.

-While the benefits of all of these ingredients are not conclusive, many strongly believe in them and they see extensive use throughout the industry.
+While the benefits of all of these ingredients are not conclusive, many strongly believe in them, and they see extensive use throughout the industry.

 Ruff Greens Featured Articles